dotnet/docs-maui/docs/platform-integration/native-embedding.md

 stackView.AddArrangedSubView(nativeView);
 ```

+> [!WARNING]
+> It's not currently possible to interact with the .NET MAUI UI on iOS and Mac Catalyst.
+For more information, see [GitHub issue #19340](https://github.com/dotnet/maui/issues/19340).

 In addition, a `ToUIViewController` extension method in .NET MAUI can be used to attempt to convert a .NET MAUI page to a <xref:UIKit.UIViewController>:

 ```csharp